-Under the Education Sciences Reform Act of 2002, the Institute supports national research and development centers (R&D Centers) that are intended to contribute significantly to the solution of education problems in the United States by engaging in research, development, evaluation, and national leadership activities aimed at improving the education system, and ultimately, student achievement.
-Each of the R&D Centers conducts a focused program of education research in its topic area.
-In addition, each Center conducts supplemental research within its broad topic area and provides national leadership in advancing evidence-based practice and policy within its topic area.
-For information on existing Institute centers, please see http://ies.ed.gov/ncer/RandD/.
+Under the Education Sciences Reform Act of 2002, the Institute supports National Research and Development Centers (R&D Centers) that are intended to contribute significantly to the solution of education problems in the United States by engaging in research, development, evaluation, and national leadership activities aimed at improving the education system and, ultimately, student achievement.
+Each of the R&D Centers conducts a focused program of research in its topic area.
+In addition, each Center conducts supplemental activities within its broad topic area and provides national leadership in advancing evidence-based practice and policy within its topic area.
+For information on existing Institute R&D Centers, please see http://ies.ed.gov/ncer/RandD/.